Faye Dunaway: 1974–1981: Resurgence and acclaim

-The film opened in 1981 and was a moderate commercial success despite negative reviews.
+The film opened in 1981, and was a moderate commercial success despite negative reviews.
 Dunaway's uncanny performance earned her two Best Actress award nominations by the New York Film Critics Circle Awards and the National Society of Film Critics Awards, and was lauded by critics.
 Janet Maslin, while dismissing the film as incoherent, wrote that Dunaway's performance was "a small miracle" and praised her energy and commitment to the role.
 The frequently harsh Pauline Kael raved about Dunaway's performance, stating that she had reached new heights as an actress and surmised that it would be difficult for Dunaway to top her performance as Crawford.
 Vincent Canby also praised Dunaway, writing that "Mommie Dearest doesn't work very well, but the ferocious intensity of Faye Dunaway's impersonation does, as does the film's point of view, which succeeds in making Joan Crawford into a woman far more complicated, more self-aware and more profoundly disturbed than the mother remembered in Christina Crawford's book."
 Director Sidney Lumet stated that it was "a brilliant, an extraordinary performance.
 The courage of that evil that she brings to it, I think that's just major acting."
 Although the film became a cult classic as well as one of her most famous characters, Dunaway expressed her regrets for playing Crawford, as she felt "it was meant to be a window into a tortured soul.
 But it was made into camp."
-She also blamed the film for hurting her career and almost never agreed to discuss it in interviews afterwards.
+She also blamed the film for hurting her career and almost never agreed to discuss it in interviews afterwards, typically saying that only God will ever know what passed between Joan and Christina.